 State surface land use fee schedule – depending on nature of your event, monitoring fees and use fees may apply.
 DNR staff will review your application and determine a “level of use score” depending on the impact it will have on staff and the facility.

-- an event fee is assessed to participants.
-This does not apply to closed club opportunities or when donations are solicited, but not required to participate in the event.
+- An event fee is charged to participants.
+This does not apply to closed club opportunities or when donations are suggested, but not required to participate in the event.

-- the event is not completely located on a designated motorized trail system.
+- The event is not completely located on a designated motorized trail system.
 State forest roads are not considered designated motorized trails.
-Approval for events on state lands outside of the designated motorized trail system requires permission from the land administering division of those lands.
-If the event occurs beyond the boundaries of DNR lands, it is the event organizers responsibility to secure approvals through other property owners or administrations.
+Approval for events on public lands outside of the designated motorized trail system requires permission from the land administering division of those lands.
+If the event occurs beyond the boundaries of DNR lands, it is the event organizer’s responsibility to get approvals from other property owners or administrations.